Quicklist: Different Types of Screws

-The head of a screw is where your screw will stop.
-Only the threaded part will be beneath the surface of your project, leaving the head outside, or flush with, the surface.
+The head of a screw is what will remain visible.
+The threaded part will lie beneath the surface of your project, leaving the head outside, or flush with, the surface.

-Some head shapes help to create the look of the finished product, but they also usually have a purpose beyond aesthetics.
-The head shape of the screw also helps you drive the screw into your material using your force and the mechanics of the screw.
+Some head shapes help to create the look of the finished product, but they also usually have a purpose beyond the aesthetics.
+The head shape also drives the screw into the material, using force and the mechanics of the screw.

 Source: For Mere Mortals